Invest in your photography skills and experience a place like no other.

 • The trip may include some short 2-3 kilometre hikes.
 Participants should be comfortable and prepared to walk through muddy and rocky terrain with a backpack for periods of up to an hour or two at a time.
 There will also be a lot of photographing from the boat; if you get seasick very easily you may want to be mindful of this.

-• Meals and snacks throughout the workshop will be provided by the talented Meesh Coles, who will create an extraordinary culinary experience to keep us energized during our adventures.
-Meesh will be focusing on healthy and hearty dishes that feature locally harvested and in-season ingredients.
-The presentations are works of art—it’s honestly worth joining just for the food alone!
+• Meals and snacks throughout the workshop will be provided.
 To quote a past guest “When you combine good people with good food, the wildlife sightings end up being just a bonus.”

 Meet the crew